Are you feeling overworked and underappreciated?

 It’s undeniable that asking for a salary increase is one of the most nerve-wracking experiences in the workplace.
 No one enjoys walking into their boss’s office asking for more money, but if your company hasn’t noticed your efforts, then it’s on you to shine a light on them.
-And, unfortunately, the only way to do that is to talk about money with your manager.
+And, unfortunately, the only way to do that is to talk with your manager about money.

 To make sure that you are clear and confident in your delivery, you should practise what you want to say beforehand.
 Just like your elevator pitch, make sure your argument is short, to the point and based on fact.